hambonesoftware/zoo/ANIMAL_CREATION_FRAMEWORK.md

 ---

 ## Standard Animal Schema
 Use this schema verbatim for every new animal definition.
 Keep values concise and behavior-focused.
+Everything required to author a new animal is documented below—no external references are needed beyond species facts.

 ```yaml
 name: <Common name>